 The Natural History Project

-Founders Classical Academy Natural History Project is a brand new group or cadre of students from varying high school level grades that desires to remove invasive species, restore Texas native plants, learn about natural history and rehabilitate our 12 acre campus to invite bird populations and pollinators back.
-We have a creek, retaining pond and butterfly garden already established.
+Founders Classical Academy Natural History Project (NHP) is science enhancement urban ecology endeavor for a brand new cadre of students from varying grades that desire to remove invasive species, restore Texas native plants, learn about natural history and rehabilitate their multi acre campus to invite bird populations and pollinators back.
+The goal is to learn more about natural history, & integrate ecology with art, literature, & research.
 We use Project Wild activities to guide outdoor education and use iNaturalist for our research recordings.
 We have a partnership with Texas Master Naturalists who have come out to consult the students.
-Most of the students live in the Lewisville/Flower Mound area and will make connections to living in the Metro Plex while also caring about wildlife in a traditional urban setting.
+Most of the students live in the local area and will make connections to living in the Metro Plex while also caring about wildlife in a traditional urban setting.

 Hands On